NEZNAMY/TAB/.github/wiki/mini_guides_collection.md

 and use `%bw1058plus_team_letter%` instead, if you want the color as well, put `%bw1058plus_team_color%` right before.

 ## Rank in lobby & Team name in game
-If you want to display the rank of the player while he's in the lobby or waiting lobby, BUT show the team name while in game, then don't worry, there's a way =)
+If you want to display the rank of the player while he's in the lobby or waiting lobby, BUT show the team name while in the game, then don't worry, there's a way.
 You can create a condition which checks if the player's current team = nothing (which means the player isn't playing), and return either the rank or the team name depending on that condition.
 Example:
 ```yml
 conditions:
   rankOrTeam: